- By country

 - Top 100

-BUCHAREST (Romania), July 4 (SeeNews) - Romania's central bank said on Thursday it will keep its monetary policy rate unchanged at 2.50%.
+BUCHAREST (Romania), January 8 (SeeNews) - Romania's central bank said on Wednesday it has decided to keep its monetary policy rate unchanged at 2.50%.

-The central bank, BNR, also decided to maintain the deposit facility rate at 1.50% per annum and the lending facility rate at 3.50% per annum, it said in a statement after a board meeting on monetary policy.
+The central bank, BNR, also decided to maintain the deposit facility rate at 1.50% per year and the lending facility rate at 3.50% per per, it said in a statement after a board meeting on monetary policy.

 BNR also decided to maintain the existing ratios of minimum reserve requirements for both leu- and foreign currency-denominated liabilities of banks.